muon-spectroscopy-computational-project/muspinsim/README.md

 mpirun -n <number of cores> muspinsim.mpi input_file.in
 ```

-where of course `<number of cores>` is replaced by the number of desired cores on the given system.
+where `<number of cores>` is replaced by the number of desired cores on the given system.

 ## Usage as a library

-MuSpinSim can also easily be used as a Python library within larger programs.
+MuSpinSim can also be used as a Python library within larger programs.
 The simplest way to do so is to use an input file to configure a problem, read it in with the `MuSpinInput` class, then use it to create a `MuonExperimentalSetup` that runs the actual experiment.
 The minimal script is:

 ```python
 from muspinsim import MuSpinInput, ExperimentRunner